huarox/luftlinie/README.md

 -----

-## Firebase security note
+## Firebase security rules

-The default setup uses Firebase test mode rules, which allow open read/write for 30 days.
-For longer-term use, update your database rules in the Firebase console to restrict access.
-A minimal example:
+The default test mode rules expire after 30 days and leave the database open.
+Replace them with these in the Firebase console under **Realtime Database → Rules**:

 ```json
 {